Bit451/Bit451/index.md

 At this point we proceed with any new additions, bug fixes, etc. Some additional ideas include:

-* Hooking into other networks such as Freenet (and other file sharing darknets) in addition to BitTorrent
+* Hooking into as many additional P2P file sharing networks as possible

 ### More Technical Links